 For our family vacation in the summer of 2007 we decided to go on an Alaskan cruise and take my husband's parents with us.
 They had been planning to go four summers earlier but had cancelled because our youngest daughter was due in early July and they did not want to be away for her birth.
 We chose a cruise that departed from Vancouver on June 23rd (as soon as summer break had started) because I wanted to cruise as close to the summer solstice as possible so that we would be able to experience the Midnight Sun as we sailed north.
 At the time of our cruise Katie was 10 years old and Emma was a couple of weeks shy of her 4th birthday.

 We flew to Vancouver the day before our cruise and stayed at the Fairmont Vancouver Waterfront that night and it was just a short walk to the Canada Place Cruise Ship Terminal the next day.
 We had about a day and a half to sight-see in Vancouver before boarding the Diamond Princess for our 7 day northbound cruise.
-(I will describe our Vancouver experience on a separate page.)
 The cruise sailed from Vancouver, British Columbia to Whittier, Alaska and we elected to supplement the cruise with a 5 day cruise tour which went over-land to Denali Park and as far north as Fairbanks, Alaska.
 The ports of call for this cruise were Ketchikan, Juneau and Skagway as well as scenic cruising in Glacier Bay and College Fjord.
 The cruise ended in Whittier, Alaska (just outside Anchorage) and our Princess Cruise Tour began when we boarded a train headed for Mt.
 McKinley Princess Lodge, Denali Princess Lodge and the Fairbanks Princess Lodge.

 The first full day of the cruise was a sea day which gave us plenty of time to explore the ship.
 Neither of my children had ever been to a kid's club on vacation prior to this but they both discovered that they quite enjoyed the Princess Kid's program.
 Emma was in the Princess Pelicans room which is for 3-7 year-olds and Katie was in Shockwaves which is for 8-12 year-olds.
 Princess also has a separate area that is exclusively for teen guests.
 Both girls enjoyed meeting other kids and Emma particularly liked the crafts and activities which were often centered around an Alaska theme.
 Emma also enjoyed frolicking around the pool despite the fact that the weather was less than balmy.